 When it comes time to sell your business, it’s essential to have all your affairs in order if you want to attract buyers.
-If you’ve had trouble getting any traction with potential buyers, you need to take a look at your business.
+If you’ve had trouble getting any traction with prospective buyers, you need to take a look at your business.
 Pretend you’re the one who’s going to buy it—what are the pitfalls?
 Asking yourself questions about the financial state of the company will help you figure out where your business needs some work.

 Current and Future Profits